GECToken-DeFi/DGEFi/README.md

 1 NV≈ 0.000333 ETH, assuming 1 ETH = 3000 CNY, then 1 NV≈ 1 CNY, when the market price has been running for 12 hours, the net value of DGE becomes 1 NV≈ 1.3 CNY, that is to say, the net value of DGE increases by 30% within 12 hours, which triggers the Rebase mechanism.
 According to the initial circulation of 100W tokens in the DGE pool, this Rebase will generate 10% increment, that is, 100,000 DGE tokens, each coin-holding address will automatically receive 10% compensation for the amount of coins held.

     Similarly, when the net value of DGE decreases by 30% within 12 hours, the Rebase mechanism is also triggered, which will reduce the supply by 10%.
 For example, now the total amount of the DGE tokens is 110W in the pool, and the net value of DGE is from 1 NV= 1.3 CNY, and after 12 hours of market operation, its net value dropped to 1 NV= 0.91 CNY, then the rebase mechanism is triggered also, that is, the total market supply is reduced by 10%.
-That is to say, from 110W DGE tokens dropped to 990,000 DGE tokens.
+That is to say, from total supply of 110W DGE tokens dropped to 990,000 DGE tokens.
 This is, due to the decrease of supply, its intrinsic value has increased.

     The formula of flexible supply inflation: (1+10%)^n * Total remaining amount of initial tokens;
     (n refers to the number of Rebase inflation).
     Flexible supply deflation formula: (1-10%)^n * Total remaining amount of initial tokens;